 This Easy Smoked Salmon Puff Pastry Tart is a delicious appetizer or brunch recipe made with frozen puff pastry and Traditional Smoked Wild Alaskan Sockeye Salmon.
 This recipe has been sponsored by Wild For Salmon.
-Use promo code “coley20” at checkout to receive 20% off your order!
+Use promo code “coleygift” at checkout to receive a free smoked salmon sampler with your order!
 As always, all opinions are 100% my own.

 I’ve been traveling – or running around, preparing to travel – for what seems like the entire month of October.
 I can’t believe it’s about to be November in just a few days, which is basically the holidays, and I’m just scratching my head wondering how we got here so fast.

 It almost completely slipped my mind that October is National Seafood Month, and it’s the time of year I like to step up on my soapbox to talk about why it’s so important to choose sustainable sources of seafood.

 Case in point: On our recent trip to Italy, we struck up a conversation with a local fisherman who told us that the waters of the Amalfi Coast are nowhere near as plentiful as they were 20 years ago.
 Despite the many restaurants boasting “locally caught fish” on their menus, during peak season, much of the seafood served on the coast is sourced from somewhere else.
 The local waters can no longer keep up with the demand because they have sadly been overfished.

 Sure, there are regulations in place, but that doesn’t mean people always follow them.
 Because of shady, greedy practices, the waters have been stripped of their bounty.
 Just because something is “locally caught and fresh” doesn’t mean it was sourced responsibly, and it’s a huge problem in the industry.